 Marion Frostick: Deputy Chair of Governors

-Marion studied French and Music at the University of Birmingham, and began her career as a secondary school French teacher and EFL teacher.
-She moved into staff training and development with the British Council, and then, after completing an MBA at Henley Management College, worked for the next 15 years as a freelance management skills training consultant.
-Clients included the BBC, Virgin Mobile, American Express, British Airways and Crown Agents.
-She then studied for a Masters in Education at Oxford Brookes University, specialising in dyslexia and literacy, and further training in supporting autistic students.
-For the last 14 years she has been working at the University of Oxford as a specialist study skills tutor for students with specific learning difficulties including dyslexia and dyspraxia.
+Marion studied French and Music at the University of Birmingham, and began her career as a secondary school French teacher.
+She moved into staff training and development with the British Council, and completed an MBA at Henley Management College.
+This led to 15 years as a freelance management skills training consultant, with clients including the BBC, Virgin Mobile, American Express and British Airways.
+She returned to teaching with a master’s degree from Oxford Brookes, specialising in dyslexia and literacy, and further training in supporting autistic students.
+For the last 14 years she has been working at the University of Oxford as a specialist study skills tutor for students with specific learning differences, including dyslexia, dyspraxia, ADHD and autism.

 Marion lives in Oxford, is married to Andrew and has two children, both dyslexic.